 The perspective one adopts when approaching the Bible has a profound impact on the understanding and interpretation of the text.
 A prime example of this can be found in Genesis 2:18:

-The LORD God said, โIt is not good for the man to be alone.
-I will make a helper suitable for him.”
+The LORD God said, “It is not good for the man to be alone.
+I will make a EZER (helper) suitable for him.”

 This verse offers two distinct interpretations.
-The more traditional perspective suggests that:
+A fundamentalist perspective suggests that women were created in order to be servants:

-The woman was created to serve man…The scriptures state that God created woman to serve man.[i]
+The woman was created to serve man…The scriptures state that God created woman to serve man.1

 However, an alternative interpretation is worth considering.
 Notably, God refers to the woman as a “helper” instead of a “servant.”
 This distinction prompts an important question: which party typically requires help, the weaker or the stronger?
 It is natural for the weaker party to seek assistance.
 And who should the weaker party look to for help?
 Not someone even less capable, but rather someone with greater strength or ability.
 This highlights the significance of the term “helper.”